Man Bites Dog

 Don’t trust reviewers who came late to Man Bites Dog on DVD after having seen all the later media satires that say so little so loudly.
 This is an original, a stark and (sorry) biting work far more complex, both stylistically and thematically, than first meets the eye.
 As Ben himself says, he is cinema, or at least an aspect of it: conscienceless, devouring, repugnant yet riveting.
 So is the movie.

 ¹Actually, according to Google Translate it shakes out as “It Happened Near You.”
-I still like my translation better.Explore posts in the same categories: art-house, foreign, satire
+I still like my translation better.art-house, foreign, satire